Eminönü

 Eminönü, historically known as Pérama, is a predominantly commercial waterfront area of Istanbul within the Fatih district near the confluence of the Golden Horn with the southern entrance of the Bosphorus strait and the Sea of Marmara.
-It is connected to Karaköy (historic Galata) via the Galata Bridge across the Golden Horn.
+It is located in the part of Istanbul known as the historical peninsula, connected to Karaköy (historic Galata) via the Galata Bridge across the Golden Horn.
 It was administered as part of the Sultanahmet district from 1928 to 2009 when Sultanahmet was absorbed into Fatih.
+Eminönü, which was a district municipality until March 7, 2008, was abolished on this date and connected to Fatih district by law.
+It is completely located within the city wall, the historical core of the city, and forms one of the most vibrant areas of the central area.

 Eminönü's busy main square is overlooked by the New Mosque (Yeni Cami in Turkish) and the Spice Bazaar (Mısır Çarşısı in Turkish).

 Eminönü is an important transport hub.
 Several ferries have terminals along the Eminönü waterfront and the T1 tram has a stop here.

 To the southeast Eminönü runs into Sirkeci, while to the northwest it merges with the shopping areas of Tahtakale and Küçükpazar.
 Inland from Eminönü is another shopping district, Mahmutpaşa.
+During the period when it was a district, it was the smallest district of Istanbul after Adalar in terms of area.

+Meaning of the name

+During the Ottoman period, it was named Eminönü due to the presence of Maritime Customs and Customs Eminence here.
 In Turkish, Eminönü means 'in front of justice' ('emin' meaning 'justice' and 'önü' meaning 'in front of').
 The name probably came from the Ottoman courts and customs houses on the docks; "Emin" was the title of an Ottoman customs official.
+During the Ottoman period, it was named Eminönü due to the presence of Maritime Customs and Customs Eminence here, and together with Fatih district, it became the central district of Istanbul in the early years of the republic.
+During the period when it was a district, it was the smallest district of Istanbul after Adalar in terms of area.